skip to main content

 Texas' national rank in in mental health provider availability

 The Texas Legislature appropriated $1.5 million to the Texas A&M University System to study inpatient mental health services for children and adolescents in Texas.
-The state needed an in-depth analysis of the currently available, pediatric mental health resources to support the development of a state-wide strategic plan to address the child and adolescent mental health crisis.
+The state needed an in-depth analysis of the currently available, inpatient pediatric mental health resources to support the development of a state-wide strategic plan to address the child and adolescent mental health crisis.
 As a result, the Texas A&M University Health Science Center led a two-year study (2023-2025) to assess the needs and availability of inpatient child and adolescent mental health care in Texas.
-This study aimed to do 5 things:

-2. Determine evidence-based best practices
+2. Determine evidence-based best practices for mental health care

 3. Gain insights from experts and successful programs in other states